cdktf/cdktf-provider-datadog/docs/logsIndex.go.md

 - *Type:* *f64

-The number of days before logs are deleted from this index.
+The number of days logs are stored in Standard Tier before aging into the Flex Tier or being deleted from the index.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.44.1/docs/resources/logs_index#retention_days LogsIndex#retention_days}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.46.0/docs/resources/logs_index#retention_days LogsIndex#retention_days}

 ---